10Dozen/dzn_gear/README.md

-# dzn_gear v.2
+# dzn_gear
-# WIP

 - Allows to choose gear and create gear kit for infantry units
+- Randomized infanty kit (random weapon, equipement, uniforms, etc.)
 - Allows to create cargo gear kits for vehicles and ammoboxes
 - Allows to use created kits to assign gear via: Synchronization with GameLogic or setVariable for unit

 <h2>How To</h2>
-Download files (except "schemes" folder - it's only shows structure of kits for design purposes) to your mission folder.
+Download files to your mission folder.
 If you already have "init.sqf", then update it with lines from downloaded "init.sqf".
 <br>Script should be ran with options<tt>[ editMode(BOOL), startDelay(NUMBER, Optional) ] execVM "dzn_gear_init.sqf";</tt>.
 <br>